 This is a Town Hall format.
 The invited speaker may or may not present information before opening up the “floor” for questions.
 Attendees will “raise their hand” to ask questions.

 The IPPF uses GoToWebinar or FreeConferenceCallHD for our Patient Education Calls.
 If you need assistance, email email@example.com.

 February Patient Education Call – Clinical Studies and Patient Participation (Dr. Victoria Werth)

 March Patient Education Call – Patient to Patient: Peer Health Coaches

 April Patient Education Call – Chronic Illness and Mental Health

-May Patient Education Call – Dental Implants and Oral Surgery in Patients with Pemphigus and Pemphigoid
+June Patient Education Call – Women’s Health Issues with Pemphigus and Pemphigoid (Dr. Vanessa Holland)

 Support the Patient Education Calls!